CubeFlix/mimir/README.md

 - [x] new document function
 - [x] format indent up
 - [x] format indent down
+- [x] deleting right after an image in a bold block is buggy
+- [x] cursor after an image
+- [ ] HR should be treated like a content tag
 - [ ] disallow pasting HTML option
 - [ ] overhaul UI
 - [ ] copy paste buttons